uhh-hcds/encourage/README.md

 This project is developed as cooperation project by the [HCDS](https://www.hcds.uni-hamburg.de) at the University of Hamburg and [dida GmbH](https://www.dida.do/).

+The research and development project is funded by the Federal Ministry of Research, Technology and Space (BMFTR) and supervised by the German Aerospace Center (DLR).

+Funding code of the University of Hamburg: 01IS24044B

 <p align="center">
   <span style="margin-right: 100px;">
     <picture>